Middle School Education

 English Language Arts

-They read purposefully and listen attentively to gain both general knowledge and discipline-specific expertise.
-They refine and share their knowledge through writing and speaking.
+- They build strong content knowledge: They read purposefully and listen attentively to gain both general knowledge and discipline-specific expertise.
+They refine and share their knowledge through writing and speaking

 -